-- As part of a limited set of information which does not contain certain information which would identify you.
+- Made as part of a limited data set which does not contain certain health information which would identify you.

-The list will include the date of the disclosure, the name (and address, if available) of the person or organization receiving the information, a brief description of the information disclosed, and the purpose of the disclosure.
-To request this list or accounting of disclosures, you must submit your request on the appropriate DHE form which can be obtained by calling 1-800-688-1867.
+The list will include the date of the disclosure, the name (and address, if available) of the person or organization receiving the health information, a brief description of the health information disclosed, and the purpose of the disclosure.
+To request this list or accounting of disclosures, you must submit your request on the appropriate DHE form, which can be obtained by calling 1-800-688-1867.

 Right to Request Restrictions.
 You have the right to request that we restrict the use and disclosure of your health information.
-We are not required to agree to your requested restrict ions, except we will honor your request to not disclose to your health plan health information or services for which you paid out of pocket prior to the performance of such services.
+We are not required to agree to your requested restrictions, except we will honor your request to not disclose to your health plan if the disclosure is for payment or healthcare operations purposes (and is not otherwise required by law) and the health information pertains solely to items or services for which you have paid out of pocket in full.
 If we agree to your request, there are certain situations when we may not be able to comply with your request.
 These situations include emergency treatment, disclosures to the Secretary of the Department of Health and Human Services, and uses and disclosures that do not require your authorization.
 You may request a restriction by submitting the appropriate DHE form, which can be obtained by calling 1-800-688-1867.

 If you have any questions regarding this Notice, our privacy policies or if you believe your privacy rights have been violated or you wish to file a complaint about our privacy practices, you may contact:

 You may also send a written complaint to the United States Secretary of the Department of Health and Human Services.
 You will not be retaliated against for filing a complaint.

 Changes to This Notice

 We reserve the right to change the terms of this Notice and to make new notice provisions effective for all health information that we maintain by: